CHAOJICHENG5/ShuZhiQiHuang/README.md

 **Performance Highlights:**

-🏆 **Superior Overall Performance**: ShuZhi QiHuang significantly outperforms all competing models across key evaluation metrics, achieving scores of **82** (A1), **67** (A3/4), and **63** (B1).
+🏆 **Superior Overall Performance**: ShuZhiQiHuang significantly outperforms all competing models across key evaluation metrics, achieving scores of **82** (A1), **67** (A3/4), and **63** (B1).

 🚀 **Breakthrough Against ChatGPT-4**: Our model demonstrates a **37% improvement** over ChatGPT-4 on the A1 metric (82 vs 60), establishing new benchmarks for medical AI performance.

-📈 **Dominance Over Specialized TCM Models**: ShuZhi QiHuang surpasses dedicated TCM models like HuatuoGPT and Bianque by substantial margins, showcasing the effectiveness of our dual-pathway integration approach.
+📈 **Dominance Over Specialized TCM Models**: ShuZhiQiHuang surpasses dedicated TCM models like HuatuoGPT and Bianque by substantial margins, showcasing the effectiveness of our dual-pathway integration approach.

-🎯 **Consistent Excellence**: Unlike other models that show uneven performance across different metrics, ShuZhi QiHuang maintains consistently high scores across all evaluation categories, demonstrating robust and reliable medical knowledge integration.
+🎯 **Consistent Excellence**: Unlike other models that show uneven performance across different metrics, ShuZhiQiHuang maintains consistently high scores across all evaluation categories, demonstrating robust and reliable medical knowledge integration.

 ### Expert Evaluation Results